A guide to pre-delivery inspection (PDI) checks

 The aim of a PDI assessment is to find any issues with the vehicle that may have been missed at the factory, during its time sitting on the forecourt, or any damage sustained when transporting the car.

-Following this, the sixth check is a road test, where all the key components are checked to see if they are working – with a big focus on the brakes.
+Following this, the sixth check is usually a road test, where all the key components are checked to see if they are working – with a big focus on the brakes.

 However, if it passes, you will be presented a certificate that guarantees all checks have been carried out and it is in perfect working order.